 |

-length and drilled four holes in each.
-Then the new parts were bolted together. |
+length.
+Holes were drilled and then the new parts were bolted together. |

 The assembly was then held in place, and the apron mounts welded to the top of the frame, as outlined in red here. |